intel/FPGA-Devcloud/main/QuickStartGuides/OpenCL_Program_PAC_Quickstart/Arria 10/README.md

 #### 3.4.2 Programming the Arria 10 GX PAC Card

-Next, you will program the PAC card with hello_world_fpga.aocx (version 1.2) or hello_world_fpga_unsigned.aocx (version 1.2.1) FPGA executable with one of the following commands:
+Next, you will program the PAC card with hello_world.aocx (version 1.2) or hello_world_fpga_unsigned.aocx (version 1.2.1) FPGA executable with one of the following commands:

 ```
-aocl program acl0 bin/hello_world_fpga.aocx
+aocl program acl0 bin/hello_world.aocx
 ```

 ```